versatica/mediasoup/README.md

 * Be a Node.js module in server side.
 * Be a tiny JavaScript (and C++) library in client side.
 * Be minimalist: just handle the media layer.
-* Be minimalist: just handle the media layer.
 * Support all the existing WebRTC endpoints.
 * Do not mandate a specific signaling protocol (be signaling agnostic).